verbb/formie/docs/developers/field.md

 `displayType` | The display layout for this field.
 Either `calendar`, `dropdowns` or `inputs`.
 `dateFormat` | The chosen format for the date.
 `timeFormat` | The chosen format for the time.
-`includeDate` | Whether this field should include the date.
-`includeTime` | Whether this field should include the time.
-`timeLabel` | The label for the time sub-field.
-`dayLabel` | The label for the day sub-field.
-`dayPlaceholder` | The placeholder for the day sub-field.
-`monthLabel` | The label for the month sub-field.
-`monthPlaceholder` | The placeholder for the month sub-field.
-`yearLabel` | The label for the year sub-field.
-`yearPlaceholder` | The placeholder for the year sub-field.
-`hourLabel` | The label for the hour sub-field.
-`hourPlaceholder` | The placeholder for the hour sub-field.
-`minuteLabel` | The label for the minute sub-field.
-`minutePlaceholder` | The placeholder for the minute sub-field.
-`secondLabel` | The label for the second sub-field.
-`secondPlaceholder` | The placeholder for the second sub-field.
-`ampmLabel` | The label for the AM/PM sub-field.
-`ampmPlaceholder` | The placeholder for the AM/PM sub-field.
 `useDatePicker` | Whether this field should use the Flatpickr datepicker.
 `datePickerOptions` | A collection of options for the Flatpickr datepicker.
 `minDate` | The minimum allowed date.